Guide to Tattoo Removal: Results from Lasers, Creams, and More

 Health Concerns: Should You Have Your Tattoo Removed?

 The American Society of Plastic Surgeons suggests that any tattoo could potentially be removed, but advises potential candidates to be realistic about their removal expectations.
-Individuals seeking removal of their tattoos should be non-smoking patients in good health.
+Individuals seeking the removal of their tattoos should be non-smoking patients in good health.

 The size, color, age, and other factors regarding the tattoo have a bearing upon how difficult it might be to remove.
 Smaller black tattoos on lighter and contrasting skin would be easier to remove with a laser than larger designs and those on darker skin.